leadedge/Spout2/SPOUTSDK/BUILD-EXAMPLES.md

 ofSpoutExample
   Source
     Receiver
        Data
        Graphics
        Multiple
        Sync
     Sender
        Data
        Graphics
        Sync
        Video
        Webcam
  </pre>

-Each of these contains "main.cpp", "ofApp.cpp", "ofApp.h".
+Each example folder contains "main.cpp", "ofApp.cpp" and "ofApp.h".
 Copy these three files from the example of interest to "ofSpoutExample\src\".
 "Rebuild" the ofSpoutExample project.
 All builds result in "ofSpoutExample.exe".
 Rename it as required.

 ## MSBuild

 If you are not familiar with Visual Studio or do not have it installed, you can still build the project using MSBuild to automate the process.

+### Visual Studio installation

+If Visual Studio 2022 has previously been installed, there will already be a copy of MSBuild.exe in :

+C:\Program Files\Microsoft Visual Studio\2022\Community\Msbuild\Current\Bin

+If not, the Visual Studio Build Tools can be independently installed.

 ### Download